 So, I’ll go in through that in a second a bit further, but the first stage you want to do is just add the properties to our shortlist.
 For example, if we were interested in this property here, we’d use this icon and add it to our short list.

-There is also a second section within EI Group, which is adding a property to a portfolio.
+There is also a second section within EIG (essential information group), which is adding a property to a portfolio.

 That’s quite helpful if you want to separate out your lists.
 So, for example, if we wanted to look at properties in Manchester and properties in Birmingham, then we’d probably set them up as two separate portfolios.